EconomyLens.com

 Commercial vessels offshore in of Dubai last week. ©AFP

-London (AFP) – Just a trickle of cargo ships and tankers has made it through the Strait of Hormuz since Iranian forces blocked the crucial trade route in the Middle East war.
-Here are facts and figures about vessels that have passed through the 167-kilometre (104-mile) strait since the war broke out with US-Israeli strikes on Iran on February 28.
+London (AFP) – Just a trickle of cargo ships and tankers — most of them Iranian — have made it through the Strait of Hormuz since Iranian forces blocked the crucial trade route in the Middle East war.
+Here are facts and figures about vessels that have passed through the 167-kilometre (104-mile) long strait since the war broke out with US-Israeli strikes on Iran on February 28.

 Related

-Around a third of the ships transiting the strait were under US, EU or UK sanctions, according to an AFP analysis of passage data.
-Overall 17 of them sailed under an Iranian flag.
-Of the oil and gas tankers, 47 percent were sanctioned.
+Overall since the war started, more than a third of the ships transiting the strait were under US, EU or UK sanctions, according to an AFP analysis of passage data.
+Of the oil and gas tankers, more than half were under sanctions.
+Since March 16 “anything heading westbound has been shadow fleet, gas carriers or tankers…they absolutely dominate the traffic going through,” Diakun told the Lloyds briefing.

 – **Oil to China**

-Kaneva said overall 98 percent of the observable oil traffic through the strait was Iranian, averaging 1.3 million barrels a day “in early March”.
+The JPMorgan analysts said overall 98 percent of the observable oil traffic through the strait was Iranian, averaging 1.3 million barrels a day “in early March.”
 A fifth of the world’s oil and liquefied natural gas passes through the strait in peacetime.

 © 2024 AFP